kmesiab/go-policy-enforcer/README.md

 ### Learn More About Policy Files

-For more information about creating policy JSON files and understanding operators in go-policy-enforcer, refer to the POLICIES.md file.
+For more information about creating policy JSON files and understanding operators in go-policy-enforcer, refer to the [POLICIES.md](POLICIES.md) file.

+### Learn More About Policy Operators

+For more information about the operators used in the go-policy-enforcer library, refer to the [OPERATORS.md](OPERATORS.md) file.

+---

 ## PolicyEnforcer `Match` Function